Databases

 Managed databases are perfect for production - they are provided and managed by major cloud providers like AWS to make sure your production data is well managed.

-Container databases are managed by Qovery as Docker containers with attached persistent storage.
+Container databases are managed by Qovery as Docker containers with attached persistent storage directly on your Kubernetes cluster (1 instance).
 They are perfect for development and testing, as they are significantly cheaper than services provided by cloud providers.

-Please refers to the dedicated database sub-pages to get more information on the supported mode for each of our database types.
+Please refer to the dedicated database sub-pages to get more information on the supported mode for each cloud provider.

 Versions

-Please refers to the dedicated database sub-pages to get more information on the supported versions and all database configuration specificities.
+We regularly update the version available for each database.
+Please refer to the dedicated database sub-pages to get more information on the supported version for each database types and cloud provider.

-You can adjust the version of your database in General
+You can upgrade the version of your database directly from the Qovery interface.

 Accessibility